 Try the debt-snowball method.

 The debt snowball method for debt repayment is often touted as the best and most efficient way to become debt-free.
 If you choose this option, you’ll start the process by listing all of your debts in order from the smallest balance to the largest.
-Once your list is ready, you’ll create a budget that accounts for making minimum payments on all of your debts except for the smallest one.
+Once your debt reduction spreadsheet is ready, you’ll create a budget that accounts for making minimum payments on all of your debts except for the smallest one.
 When it comes to your smallest loan balance, you’ll pay everything you can towards it until it’s gone.

 As each small balance is paid off, you’ll move down the list, throwing all of your extra funds at the smallest balance and making minimum payments on the rest.
 Over time, your small balances will be wiped off the face of the Earth, leaving only your largest balances behind.
 Without forced payments on your small balances, however, you’ll be able to snowball your payments towards your remaining, larger loans and get rid of them at a much faster pace.